 I learned through my research into the minds of adolescents that the human brain does not fully develop until around the age of 25, and Lisa’s daughter’s response is proof, because she chose to spend the summer working with barely any money to call her own, just so she could have that cell phone in her hand!
 Now that’s crazy!

 Taking away your daughter’s cell phone is like the nuclear bomb of punishments.
 Since you didn’t mention the crime, I can’t help but wonder if maybe you’re pulling out the Mother of All Punishments for minor infractions that could be dealt with some other way.
 Save the biggest consequence for the biggest infraction.
 There are so many other consequences out there that will both amuse you and teach your kid a lesson without extracting her very soul in the process.

 Explore.
 Open your mind.
 Get creative, but make sure you’re not taking away her electronic independence just to send a message she would just as easily have heard if you made her stand in the front yard with a weed-whacker on a Saturday afternoon.

-Shaunti Feldhahn is the best-selling author of eye-opening, research-based books about men, women and teens, including For Women Only, For Men Only and her newest, The Surprising Secrets of Highly Happy Marriages.
-A Harvard-trained social researcher and speaker, her ﬁndings are regularly featured in media as diverse as The Today Show, Focus on the Family, and the New York Times.
-Shaunti speaks regularly at churches, conferences, and corporate events.
-Learn more about speaking inquiries here.
+Shaunti Feldhahn is the best-selling author of eye-opening, research-based books about men, women and teens, including For Women Only, For Men Only, and For Parents Only.
+A Harvard-trained social researcher and popular speaker, her ﬁndings are regularly featured in media as diverse as The Today Show, Focus on the Family, and the New York Times.
+Visit www.shaunti.com for more.